I was talking to a friend tonight whose daughter left school in the middle of the day during junior high, and I had to laugh because I did that once.

 And that was it.

-My mom took me back to school without saying much, which was worse than if she had.
+My mom took me back to school without saying much, just a tightly clenched jaw giving away her feeling.
 I spent the rest of the day completely distracted, waiting for whatever was coming.

 The next day there was a meeting.
-A lot of concern.
-People trying to figure out why I would do something like that.
+A lot of concern—Principal’s Jump and Price trying to figure out why I would do something like that.

 I didn’t have a good answer for them.